Yahiko Shrine: History

 After the Meiji restoration and the establishment of State Shinto, the shrine was designated a National shrine, 2nd rank (国幣中社, kokuhei-chūsha) under the Modern system of ranked Shinto Shrines in 1871.
 The present shrine structures were rebuilt in 1916.
 The earlier shrine buildings were destroyed by a 1912 fire which started in the village.

-The shrine is located a 15-minute walk from Yahiko Station o the JR East Yahiko Line.
+The shrine is located a 15-minute walk from Yahiko Station on the JR East Yahiko Line.